winsoft666/Qt-FramelessWindow/README.md

 3. Set the mouse behavior (`HTLEFT`,` HTRIGHT`, etc.) by judging the mouse position in the `WM_NCHITTEST` message processing.

-The advantage of this solution is that it can support the `Windows Areo Snap` feature, but it is very complicated for message processing and needs to be compatible with various versions of Qt.
+The advantage of this solution is that it can support the `Windows Areo Snap` and `System Shodow` feature, but it is very complicated for message processing and needs to be compatible with various versions of Qt.
 At present, I have not found a solution to achieve a perfect borderless through this solution.

-As far as I know, the following open source projects are implemented in this way, but there are some problems, such as not supporting drag across screens that have different DPI screens, unable to adapt to resolution and DPI changes, and `WM_NCHITTEST` sometimes not responding, etc.
+As far as I know, the following open source projects are implemented in this way, but there are some problems, such as not supporting drag across screens that have different DPI screens, unable to adapt to resolution and DPI changes, and `WM_NCHITTEST` sometimes not responding, etc. In addition, after setting the background transparency property (such as `Qt :: WA_TranslucentBackground`), the system shadow feature will also disappear.

 - qtdevs/FramelessHelper: [https://github.com/qtdevs/FramelessHelper](https://github.com/qtdevs/FramelessHelper)
 - wangwenx190/framelesshelper: [https://github.com/wangwenx190/framelesshelper](https://github.com/wangwenx190/framelesshelper)